 Friday 23rd June was the day for students from Moratuwa University’s Faculty of Computer Science & Engineering to meet representatives from Sri Lanka’s leading Software Companies.
-Students anticipating their Industrial Internship – a compulsory six month stint in the third academic year, working for a reputed software company – get this opportunity every year, to “meet the companies” that may hire them, and ask them questions about the experience they might have if they got selected as an Intern.
+Students anticipating their Industrial Internship – a compulsory six-month stint in the third academic year, working for a reputed software company – get this opportunity every year, to “meet the companies” that may hire them, and ask them questions about the experience they might have if they got selected as an Intern.

 There weren’t many questions during the presentation itself, but students came up and spoke to us after the session, and declared interest in working as Interns for our company.
-We were very pleased with their response, and look forward to deliver on our commitment to the Moratuwa CSE Internship program in the coming months.
+We were very pleased with their response, and look forward to delivering on our commitment to the Moratuwa CSE Internship program in the coming months.